Raw Feeding Cheat Sheet

 Example of figuring how much to feed:

-If you dog weighs 60-pounds you will multiply 60 by 2.5%.
+If your dog weighs 60-pounds you will multiply 60 by 2.5%.
 This will be 1.5-pounds daily.
-We do recommend getting a kitchen scale to measure how much you are feeding to prevent over and under feedings.
+We do recommend getting a kitchen scale to measure how much you are feeding to prevent over and under feeding.